 HOW TO USE SCALE OF PREFERENCE

-Table 1.1 Babatunde’s scale of preference
+Table 1.1 Babatunde’s Scale of Preference

-The table above represents Mr. Babatunde’s scale of preference; he has carefully arranged all numerous wants in order of priority Since Mr. Babatunde has only 610,000.00, he can only purchase a pair of shoes, shirt, cap and fan.
-Because his resources (610,000.00) is limited, he has afford based on his resources.
+Since Mr Babatunde has only 610,000.00, he can only purchase a pair of shoes, a shirt, a cap and a fan.
+Because his resources (610,000.00) are limited, he has to afford them based on his resources.